 Who tends to prefer Cypress?

-Best way to choose (without overthinking)
+Best way to choose (without overthinking it)

 1. Set non-negotiables: max payment, commute target, school criteria.